AndreiMachidon/employee-management/README.md

 # peopledb-web
-This is a CRUD GUI applicaion using SpringBoot
+This is a CRUD application using Spring Boot.
+This application was made during my journey of learning Spring Boot